 It was time for our annual summer book club dinner.
 We all bring a favorite dish to share.
 Of course, I nabbed dessert.
-This year, I baked up a Chocolate Souffle Cake and topped it with juicy berries and cream.
+A chocolate dessert is always a hit with my friends, so I made a Chocolate Souffle Cake topped with juicy berries and cream.

 Chocolate Souffle Cake

-Like most souffles, this chocolate souffle cake puffs up to perfection then slowly collapses, making it less than picture perfect with cracks and crevasses.
+Like most souffle, this chocolate souffle cake puffs up to perfection then slowly collapses, making it less than picture-perfect with cracks and crevasses.
 But from gravity’s pull comes the ideal concave surface to hold a cloud of sweetened vanilla whipped cream and loads of ripe berries.
-Plus, it has the bonus of being a flourless cake which was terrific for one of my book club friends who follows a gluten free diet.
+Plus, it has the bonus of being a flourless cake which was terrific for one of my book club friends who follows a gluten-free diet.

 Hold off on topping your souffle cake till right before your event.
 I knew I’d bring leftovers home so I added a packet of Whip-It, a whip cream stabilizer, to prevent the cream from separating.
 The berries deteriorated more quickly than I had hoped, so if you won’t eat this all in one sitting, I’d recommend serving wedges of unadorned cake along with cream and berries to garnish.